 Gel formulas are ideal if you don't like the feel of oils or heavy creams.
 This L'Occitane formula contains hyaluronic acid plus calcium-rich Réotier water, to help replenish lost moisture and maintain your skin barrier.

-A favourite among beauty editors, this creamy balm enriched with gentle, antioxidant plant extracts, is ideal for dabbing over patches of thirsty skin.
+A favorite among beauty editors, this creamy balm enriched with gentle, antioxidant plant extracts, is ideal for dabbing over patches of thirsty skin.